yonci09/Oracle_Apex/README.md

 - SQL

 ## Data source
-From the Data World website, a free source raw data file(CSV) was used for this project.
+I got the data from a free website called Data World.

+Source raw data file: (CSV)

 -  https://data.world/makeovermonday/generative-ai-search-trends-in-the-united-states

-Data was cleaned, analyzed, and transformed into an Oracle Database successfully.
+I successfully cleaned, analyzed, and transformed the data into an Oracle Database.

-I created a new table called TBL_SEARCH_PRC to store generative AI search trends data.
-For this I used SQL.
+I used SQL to create a new table called TBL_SEARCH_PRC to store generative AI search trends data

 ## Database